glitznerf/glitznerf.github.io/exploration.md

 Below are some places I would like to visit next.

 ### _Wishlist_
-- Mingulay - fulfill my dream of seeing happy puffins,
+- Mingulay - fulfill my dream of seeing happy puffins;
-- Islay - tour the various distilleries and find the most peated whisky I can reasonably afford,
+- Islay - tour the various distilleries and find the most peated whisky I can reasonably afford;
-- Eigg - see how the community lives sustainably and partially off-grid,
 - Lewis & Harris - explore the last stretch of the outer hebrides.

 Following, some past trips.